 Are you trying to find the perfect way to fund your online business?
 Take a look at these financing options that can help you out.

-If you’re thinking about starting an online business, you have to know what financing options are available to you.
+If you are thinking about starting an online business, you have to know what financing options are available to you.
+Without proper business capital, your new small business is at a disadvantage from the start.

 1. Use Your Personal Savings

-If you’re starting your own online business, what better way to finance it than by investing in yourself.
+If you are starting your own online business, what better way to finance it than by investing in yourself.

 You can use your personal savings to invest in your online business.
 Even if your personal savings account is not too hefty, you might have the option to withdraw from your 401K.
 However, keep in mind there might be penalties for withdrawing that money.

 There are many perks if you decide to use your savings to invest in your business.
 On one hand, you won’t need to worry about your credit score.
-Forget about paying high-interest rates and there’s no risk of losing control over your business.
+Forget about paying high-interest rates and there is no risk of losing control over your business.

 2. Look into Peer-to-Peer Loans